abhishek-maurya576/AI-Text-Summarize-app/README.md

 This project is licensed under the MIT License.
 ```

-This `README.md` provides a clear overview, setup instructions, and usage guidance, making it easy for others to understand and contribute to your project.
-Replace `"yourusername"` in the GitHub link with your actual GitHub username.
+This version includes your GitHub username in the repository link.
+Let me know if you need any other adjustments!